 Disclosure: This post contains affiliate links for your convenience and I may be compensated if you make a purchase after clicking on my links.
 Click here for my full disclosure policy.

 Rewinding to how I came upon this piece in the first place.
 It was saved from an old barn in the Catskills where it was left alone and underappreciated for its vintage appeal.
 It was previously used as a buffet to store linens, in this barn turned living space.
 Until now.

 Vintage Painted Dresser with Yellow Drawers

 The moment I saw this piece I fell in love with it, I’m not even sure why but I did.
 It’s gorgeous yet simple at the same time.
 I knew it wouldn’t take long for someone to claim it for their own.
 My customer came by with a piece of fabric from her home and we figured out a design plan for her “new to be” vintage painted dresser.

 Prep & Paint for Painting Furniture

-The vintage hardware was removed and the dresser sanded and cleaned prior to paint.
+With snow on the way, I put my big girl pants on and managed to get this vintage dresser out of my truck, down a flight of stairs and into my shop ALL BY MYSELF!
+It wasn’t easy, I did it in steps and I managed to not trip and fall while doing it, considering I do have a habit of falling up the stairs.
+The vintage hardware is removed and the dresser sanded and cleaned prior to paint.
 The dust bunnies were vacuumed out with my shop vac and the drawers wiped clean.
 Here is my entire process for How to Prep Painted Furniture.